Soundsight Headphones is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A 10-band equalizer, separate bass amp, and adjustable sound normalization and speech enhancement are available on the Razer Synapse.
 The THX Spatial Sound effect is automatically adjusted, or a preset can be manually selected for each application.

-The Razer BlackShark V2 Pro plays music and reproduces in-games sound effects perfectly by clearly and precisely conveying the game’s audio signal.
-Whether it’s the direction of gunfire, the sound of enemy footsteps, or the subtle sounds of the interface, nothing is hidden from your ears.
+The Razer BlackShark V2 Pro plays music and reproduces game sound effects perfectly by clearly and accurately transmitting game audio.
+Whether it’s the direction of gunfire, the sound of enemy footsteps, or the subtle sounds of the interface, only a few details are lost.

 Music is available in both wide and multi-channel formats.
 This feature may not please fans of the classic stereo signal (as some frequencies will dominate in certain mixes), but we are sure that this fact will not be a drawback for a wide range of users.